 - Stomach Cramps/Pain

-How many times have you gone to Doctor/Specialist and have them diagnose you with IBS?
-Trust me I’ve been there and I totally get your frustration.
+How many times have you gone to a Doctor/Specialist and have them diagnose you with IBS?
+Trust me, I’ve been there, and I totally get your frustration.
 Besides changing your nutrition and exercise, looking at your stress can be a gamechanger!

 What is your HPA Axis?

-The HPA Axis stands for the hypothalamus, Pituitary Glands, Adrenal Glands Axis.
+The HPA Axis stands for the hypothalamus, Pituitary Gland, Adrenal Glands Axis.
 These 3 key organs are responsible for your fight-or-flight response.
 It is also responsible for:

 - Mineral Balance